Mississippi kite: Taxonomy

 The Mississippi kite was first named and described by the Scottish ornithologist Alexander Wilson in 1811, in the third volume of his American Ornithology.
 Wilson gave the kite the Latin binomial name of Falco mississippiensis: Falco means "falcon", while mississippiensis means from the Mississippi River in the United States.
 The current genus of Ictinia originated with Louis Pierre Vieillot's 1816 Analyse d'une nouvelle Ornithologie Elémentaire.
 The genus name derives from the Greek iktinos, for "kite".
 Wilson also gave the Mississippi kite its English-language common name.
 He had first observed the species in the Mississippi Territory, while the bird's long pointed wings and forked tail suggested that it was a type of kite.
 It is currently classified in the subfamily Buteoninae, tribe Buteonini.

-Physical Description
+Physical description

-The Mississippi kite is a medium-sized bird of prey, measuring about 12 to 16 inches (30 to 40 cm) in length, with a wingspan of approximately 3 feet (90 cm).
-Adult Mississippi kites are characterized by light grayish-blue plumage, with darker gray on the head and a pale underbelly.
-Their tail is long and deeply forked, which is an adaptation that enhances their agility in flight.
+The Mississippi kite measures about 12 to 15 inches (30 to 37 cm) in length, with a wingspan of approximately 3 feet (90 cm), and weighs between 214 and 388 grams (7.6 to 13.7 oz).
+Adult Mississippi kites are characterized by grayish-blue plumage, with very light gray on the head and a pale underbelly.
 The species also has bright red eyes, which are particularly striking and provide excellent vision for locating prey while in flight.